diarmuidoconnor/wad2/topic01-kg/topic.md

-# Module overview,
+# The Web Browser,

-A look at the context for this module.
+A look at aspects of the web browser that are the foundations of modern web apps - DOM, events, event handlers.